wooden garden panelspacerThe Garden Helper logoWilly the Garden Gnomespacer

 The crown must be above the soil level, and the uppermost roots should be 1/4 inch below the soil level.

-A complete plant food should be applied alongside each row, or mixed into the soil if mounded.
-Water in the fertilizer well.
 A heavy mulch of sawdust, grass clippings, or even plastic sheeting should then be added to prevent weeds and to conserve moisture.
 Everbearers will need an inch of water each week during growing season.
-The plants should be fed again at mid season.

 Strawberry Diseases and Pests

-When making your choice of varieties, be aware that some may be more succeptable to viruses than others, and therefore may be better for one area than another.
+When making your choice of varieties, be aware that some may be more susceptible to viruses than others, and therefore may be better for one area than another.
 Strawberries are subject to fruit rot (botrytis), root rot (red stele), and fungus (verticillium wilt).
 Consult your nurseryman about which varieties may not be appropriate for your area.

 Aphids and spider mites may be a problem, so the plants should be dusted or sprayed to control these.